alltrust/Portfolio/projects/don-scraper-project.md

 }
 ```

 Within the function there are two variables- `scrapedHeader` and `scrapedParagraphs`.
-These two variables are placeholders for header that cheerio was able to scrape as well as all the paragraphs that it was able to scrape.
+These two variables are placeholders for the headers that cheerio was able to scrape as well as all of the paragraphs.

 The `scrapedParagraphs` array contains an object with two parameters- `section` which will hold each of the paragraph sections, and a boolean `isSelected`, to determine if the user has "selected" this short paragraph to later be included in the article summary.